olaadapo/wellpvt/README.md

 ## Usage
 ```
-# Create a class to define the Oil produced
+# From package, import class to define the Oil produced
 from wellpvt import Oil

 # Declare an instance of the single-phase Oil